Ria424/developers-animatesdk-docs/Document_object/Document150.md

 #### Parameters

-**delta** A pair of floating-point values that specify the *x* and *y* coordinates in pixels by which the selected Bézier points are moved.
-For example, passing ({x:1,y:2}) specifies a location that is to the right by one pixel and down by two pixels from the current location.
+**delta** `Point`; A pair of floating-point values that specify the *x* and *y* coordinates in pixels by which the selected Bézier points are moved.
+For example, passing ({x: 1, y: 2}) specifies a location that is to the right by one pixel and down by two pixels from the current location.

 #### Returns